 - August: Late Summer Fertilizer

 - A slow-release fertilizer to help grass withstand the hot and dry periods of stress.
 Weeds are also spot treated.
 Please keep children and pets off the treated area for 1-2 hours or until dry.

 - Helps control pesky weeds.
 Please keep children and pets off the treated area for 1-2 hours or until dry.

 The MSDS (Material Data Safety Sheets) listed below provide specific safety and health information for the products currently in use for our lawn treatments.
 These documents also identify protection measures recommended to avoid exposure, such as wearing long pants/shirts, using masks or shields, and avoiding affected areas for a period of time.

 The schedule for these lawn-treatments is only a rough estimate.
-It is very likely that the date will change based on the weather, as rain, wind, and temperature can all impact the safety and efficacy of these services.
+It is very likely that the date will change based on the weather, in order to optimize both the safety and efficacy of these services.
 However, we will do our best to give the membership as much notice as possible via email messages and website posts.
 Along with the traditional “red” flag we place at court entrances on treatment days, these electronic communications will provide members with another reminder to prepare as they see fit.